Flag of Iowa: History

-Protocol and Procedure
+Protocol and procedure

 The banner is only to be used in official representation of the state of Iowa or in distinction between citizens of different states.
-The flag should always be flown below and “subservient” to the flag of the United States, while being provided and raised by public officers.
+The flag should always be flown below and "subservient" to the flag of the United States, while being provided and raised by public officers.
 Schools must fly the banner when classes are in session, and public buildings may fly the banner on secular days.

 Design

 Iowa law officially describes the state flag.

 Cornell Gebhardt assigned meaning to each color of the flag: blue represents loyalty, justice, and truth; white stands for purity; red symbolizes courage.
 The Des Moines Register suggested that the design hearkens back to Iowa's history as a French territory, with both flags containing blue, white and red from left to right, though Iowa's banner has a wider white section.
-The Register also stated that the word “Iowa” written in red symbolizes the “Iowa soldier [writing] in letters of blood on the white page of history his unalterable determination to defend the ideals represented by the banner and its wonderful motto."
+The Register also stated that the word "Iowa" written in red symbolizes the "Iowa soldier [writing] in letters of blood on the white page of history his unalterable determination to defend the ideals represented by the banner and its wonderful motto."

-It is one of eight U.S. state flags to feature an eagle, alongside those of Illinois, Michigan, New York, North Dakota, Oregon, Pennsylvania and Utah.
+It is one of nine U.S. state flags to feature an eagle, alongside those of Illinois, Michigan, Missouri, New York, North Dakota, Oregon, Pennsylvania and Wyoming.
 The eagle carrying streamers in its beak also features on the Iowa state seal.